bastiao/contributions/README.md

 ```

 ## How to run for development?

 There are only a few examples to make life easier for development:

 ### CI/Jenkins

+Run a specific branch in the Jenkins

 ```
 PHA_ARGS="jenkins --branch=branch_example_param --params-ci=linux_agent=linux04 --repo=example01 --revision=100" make run
 ```
 ### Differentals

+Run in development mode:

 ```
 PHA_ARGS="arc" make run
 ```

+### Documentations

+This allow to check a list of studies with a specific keyword to match in the title.
+For instance, it will look for pages with keyword "Support" and stop on find the date different than "2020", and check only the titles that match P1 or P2.

+./bin/contributions docs --list --query="Support" --filter="2020" --match "P1|P2"